Polotno Docs

 (7 and 8) Displaying templates on side panel

-As soon as you have backend API to get list of templates, you can use Side Panel Customization to display that list on the page.
-In the demo we will use <ImagesGrid /> component and useInfiniteAPI hook (Docs for them).
-You don't have to use them in your app.
-You can make your own implementation.
-But these modules may save you a lot of time, because they are designed for such use cases.
-Polotno uses them internally for default side panels.
+As soon as you have a backend API to get a list of templates, you can use Side Panel Customization to display that list on the page.
+In the demo we will use <ImagesGrid /> and the useInfiniteAPI hook (docs).
+You don't have to use them in your app, but they can save time for this use case.

 import React from 'react';